Editorial Policy

 Translation and localization

 English is the primary editorial version.
-Chinese, Japanese, French, and Brazilian Portuguese pages are translated from the English version paragraph by paragraph so that facts, order, and conclusions remain consistent.
+Chinese, Japanese, French, Brazilian Portuguese, and Spanish pages are translated from the English version paragraph by paragraph so that facts, order, and conclusions remain consistent.

 Localized pages may adapt labels, navigation, and date presentation, but they should not add new facts, remove caveats, or change the evidentiary conclusion unless the English source page is updated first.